yaapu/FrskyTelemetryScript/README.md

 The script looks for a file with the same name of the configuration file but ending in _sensors.lua.
 If the config file is modelname.cfg the lua file has to named modelname_sensors.lua.

+**Note** For this feature to work it's necessary to enable the luac (lua compiler) on your OpenTX firmware settings

 File syntax is quite easy

 `````